leticiawanderley/identifying-nlt/n_gram_pipeline.md

 The models were trained using the n-gram language model implementation from [KenLM](https://github.com/kpu/kenlm).

 ### Tuning
 The n-gram length used to training the models (n = 5) was selected through a process of parameter tuning.
-In this process, the language source prediction accuracy was computed as the mean accuracy of a 5-fold cross-validation evaluation using the training data.
+In this process, the language source prediction accuracy was computed as the mean accuracy of a 5-fold cross-validation evaluation using [the training data]((data/training_data/chinese_english_splits/n-gram_tuning)).

 ## Testing
 ### Test datasets